 Business Improvement Districts (BIDs)

-Business Improvement Districts are established to perform duties such as marketing, event management, improving and monitoring safety, and maintaining public spaces within particular areas, where the commercial and industrial property owners pay special assessments to fund these services.
-Racine has three BIDs and one Business Association that work to promote and strengthen specific areas of the City.
-These organizations also offer incentives for business development such as design services, signage grants, business rental assistance programs, and landscaping/lighting grant opportunities.
-Each organization offers different incentives, so contact the appropriate organization to find out what services they may be able to offer to your business.
+Business Improvement Districts are established to perform duties such as marketing, event management, improving and monitoring safety and maintaining public spaces within particular areas where the commercial and industrial property owners pay special assessments to fund these services.
+Racine has three BIDs and one business association that work to promote and strengthen specific areas of the city.
+These organizations also offer incentives for business development such as design services, signage grants, business rental assistance programs and landscaping/lighting grant opportunities.
+Each organization offers different incentives, so contact the appropriate organization to discover what services they may be able to offer to your business.

 Learn More About BIDs In Wisconsin